uzh-rpg/agile_flight/README.md

 1. A simple high-level API to evaluate your navigation policy in the Robot Operating System (ROS).
 This is completely independent on how you develop your algorithm.
 2. Training utilities to use reinforcement learning for the task of high-speed obstacle avoidance.

-All evaluation during the competition will be performed using the same ROS evaluation, but on previously unseen environments / obstacle configurations!
+All evaluation during the competition will be performed using the same ROS evaluation, but on previously unseen environments / obstacle configurations.

 ## Flight API